-As UCPath ramps up at UCLA, we wanted a central location where you can find answers - or ask new questions.
+Your central location where you can find answers - or ask new questions.

 We'll continue to add to and update this list of Frequently Asked Questions (FAQs) throughout the UCPath effort at UCLA

-Updated: September 2017
+Updated: September 2018

 UCPath = UC Payroll, Academic Personnel, Timekeeping & Human Resources